 “Duplicate content on a site is not grounds for action on that site unless it appears that the intent of the duplicate content is to be deceptive and manipulate search engine results”

 The topic of duplicate content confuses a lot of people.
-For Google, most duplicate content has a technical origin, but it will also look at the content itself.
+For Google, it mostly has a technical origin, but it will also look at the content itself.
 “I have two URLs for the same article, which one should I choose?”
 While most regular people will probably think of pieces of similar content that appear elsewhere on a site.
 “I have used this piece of text in several other places, is that bad?”
 This is all duplicate content, but for determining rankings, search engines make a distinction between duplicate content, copied content and thin content.

 Your duplicate content might classify as copied content if you use an existing text and rehash it quickly to reuse it on your site.
 It doesn’t matter if you give it a little spin or put in a few keywords, this behavior is not acceptable.
 Throw in a couple of thin content pages — pages that have little to no quality content — and you’re in dangerous territory.
 Site quality is an issue and these tactics can bring serious harm to your site.
 Remember Panda?